junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > Meta-narrative: Metatron reads all about Dean/Cas lip-staring as in canon shows but all really happened to them, fast-forward their feelings (written in past tense, mimic Chuck's writing)

 A note is left on top of the towering pile of books waiting outside his reading room.
-It says: "Dear Marv, apologizes for the delay of delivery on this series.
+It says: "Dear Marv -- Many apologies for the delay of delivery on this series.
 The author stopped publishing since three years ago, and it took me and the tribe everything to find all the written but unpublished books.
 Here are the complete collection of 169 *Supernatural* books, written by Carver Edlund.
 Please enjoy your reading."

-The book pile must be at least ten feet tall, and the reading room barely has enough space to move around.
+The mountain of the books must be at least ten feet tall, and the reading room barely has enough space to move around.
 But they are all moved inside very shortly.

-He who does nothing but reading, starts reading from the very first one.
+He who does nothing but reading starts reading from the very first one.

 And soon, when he starts the fourth series among all eight that he received, his interest intensifies on a new level.